Fouad Mebazaa: 1956–2010

 After Tunisian independence in 1956, Mebazaa was elected to the Chamber of Deputies several times, starting in 1964.
 He was Governor-Mayor of Tunis from 1969 to 1973, occupied several ministerial posts relating to youth, sports, public health, culture and information during the 1970s and late 1980s, and was an ambassador in Geneva and Morocco during the 1980s.
-Mebazaa has been a member of the Central Committee of the Constitutional Democratic Rally since 1988.
+Mebazaa was a member of the Central Committee of the Constitutional Democratic Rally from 1988 onwards.
 From 1995 to 1998 he was Mayor of Carthage.
 He was also elected President of the Chamber of Deputies in 1997 and reelected in 2004.

-2011 Presidency
+2011 presidency

 During the Tunisian Revolution, President Zine El Abidine Ben Ali left Tunisia on 14 January 2011 after being replaced by Mohamed Ghannouchi.
 The next day, Fouad Mebazaa, as Speaker of the Chamber of Deputies, was appointed acting President of the Republic by the Constitutional Council, in accordance with article 57 of the 1959 Constitution.
 He was then considered as a cacique of the fallen regime.